qkzk/fm/development.md

 - [x] 0.1.4 : screenshots
 - [x] syntactic sugar to create custom errors
 - [x] filter improvment: better display, use &str when possible
+- [x] sort refactor.
+Use a crate.
+Use 2 methods for ascending/descending.
+Separate char parsing from sort itself

 ## TODO